 Can I watch it online?

-The good news is that Nokia has set up a livestream on YouTube where you can watch the launch as it happens, which we've also embedded below so that you can watch the stream right here when it starts.
+The good news is that Nokia will have a live stream on YouTube where you can watch the launch as it happens and we've embedded that video above.

 What are we expecting?